MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-externally-hosted-games-servers-with-playfab.md

 }
 ```

 The response will be a simple OK message with no data.
-Failure to call this after two minutes will result in the server being removed from the **Matchmaker** registry, which could mean that its **LobbyId** will be reassigned to a new server.
+Failure to call this after two minutes will result in the server being removed from the Matchmaker registry, which could mean that its **LobbyId** will be reassigned to a new server.

 So if a server does nothing else before shutting down, it will be automatically removed from consideration for matchmaking after that period.

 > [!NOTE]
-> As a Best Practice, we recommend that you notify the PlayFab Matchmaker that your server is going away by making a call to **DeregisterGame**.
+> As a best practice, we recommend that you notify the PlayFab Matchmaker that your server is going away by making a call to **DeregisterGame**.

 ```csharp
 public void DeregisterGame(string lobbyId) {